nacho-fel/BlockChain_Implementation/README.md

 * Blockchain backups are stored as `respaldo-nodo<ip>-<port>.json`.
 * Use `curl` or Postman to interact with endpoints manually.

-## License

-This project is for educational purposes and was developed as part of a blockchain course at ICAI.

----

-For any inquiries, please contact the project contributors.
+For any inquiries, please do not hesitate in contacting.